VantageDiscovery/vantage-sdk-python/README.md

 The Vantage Discovery Python SDK is divided into several modules, allowing you to manage accounts, collections, and API keys, as well as perform various types of searches.

 #### Key Features
-- Collection Management: Easily create, update, list, and delete collections.
+- __Collection Management__: Easily create, update, list, and delete collections.
-- Documents Upload: Upload your data easily to your collections.
+- __Documents Upload__: Upload your data easily to your collections.
-- Search: Perform semantic, embedding and "more like this" searches within your collections.
+- __Search__: Perform semantic, embedding and "more like this/these" searches within your collections.
-- LLM Keys Management: Keep your LLM provider secrets safe and up-to-date.
+- __LLM Keys Management__: Keep your LLM provider secrets safe and up-to-date.

 ## Examples